The Nigeria Customs Service has provided a long list of items/goods that are prohibited from being imported to the country.

 "Nigeria now is highly protectionist.
 Its list of prohibited or restricted imports is long, including items such as carpets, shoes, handbags and most types of furniture.
 The government also makes a large number of imports, such as textiles and clothing, ineligible for foreign exchange at the central bank’s official window, making it harder to import these items," writes Noah Smith, a Bloomberg opinion columnist in a piece titled How Nigeria Can Avert a Looming Tsunami of Poverty.

-Nigeria’s list of prohibited or restricted imports, updated last November 29, 2018, is as follows:
+Nigeria’s list of prohibited or restricted imports is as follows:

 1. Live or dead birds including frozen poultry.